-As one approaches the University for the first time, the 13 gold minarets rising above the tree-shaded campus immediately catch the eye.
+As one approaches the University for the first time, the 13 prominent minarets rising above the tree-shaded campus immediately catch the eye.
 These are part of Plant Hall, a building whose unique architecture is a blend of authentic Moorish, Turkish, old Spanish, and American Victorian.
 It forms a striking contrast to the starkly modern high-rising business sector just to the east, across the Hillsborough River.

 The campus covers 69 acres of green grass and trees in the heart of Tampa's booming downtown, and includes 37 buildings plus athletic facilities.
-Although the campus is definitely non-urban, it is within walking distance of the central business core of this city of more than 500,000.
+Although the campus is definitely non-urban, it is within walking distance of the central business core of this dynamic, young American city.
 It is also within a short driving distance from other places important to students, such as the white sand beaches of the Gulf of Mexico, and the beautiful and convenient Tampa International Airport.
 The climate of Tampa can only be called "nearly perfect," as any UT student will attest.

 The main classroom and office building, Plant Hall, was built in 1891 as the Tampa Bay Hotel by railroad and shipping millionaire, Henry B. Plant.
-Perhaps he intended it to become the eighth wonder of the world - it cost \$3,500,000, a staggering sum even in today's inflationary world.
-Plant Hall may still sport the ghosts of famous (and notorious) people who slept, dined and partied here: kings and queens, Teddy Roosevelt and his Rough Riders, Russian ballerina Anna Pavlova, and many others.
+Perhaps he intended it to become the eighth wonder of the world-it cost \$3,500,000, a staggering sum at the time.
+Plant Hall may still sport the ghosts of famous (and notorious) people who slept, dined and partied here: kings and queens, Teddy Roosevelt and his Rough Riders, Russian ballerina Anna Pavlova, Enrico Caruso, Sarah Bernhardt, and many others.